Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 Committee deletion is rejected while the owner has any live Export latch.
 This coarse rule keeps every accepted witness replayable without storing the roster again in every latch or maintaining a metadata-expensive reference count.
+The deletion guard and witness apply's committee lookup are one load-bearing
+invariant: do not weaken the guard to pending-only while latches retain only a committee digest.

 **INV-3 - qC and qV answer different questions.** qC is the content threshold for one account-selected committee: